iits-consulting/helm-charts-manager/README.md

 ### Example: ###

 First download and install minikube.

-After that Download all files from the example Folder and execute the following commands
+After that download all files from the example Folder and execute the following commands

 ```console
 cd example
 helm repo add bitnami https://charts.bitnami.com/bitnami
 helm-charts-manager apply --update
 ```
-You should see this output
+You should see this output:

 ![ApplyResult](./example/ExampleApply.png)

 Now nginx and kubernetes-dashboard should be installed.

 If we want to override some values we need to configure the helm-charts-manager-config.yaml file.

 Open helm-charts-manager-config.yaml and add in line 22 at the end "--set kubernetes-dashboard.service.type=NodePort".

 Now apply the changes with this command: